 - Many of the art books** in the library were originally from the McKay estate, which was the original site of the present building.

 Historically OSA been a home for conservative and objective art.
 Until 2018, there were no paid employees other than on bid and contract.
 Today, OSA is still an educational group though class offerings encompass a large variety of mediums with subjects both in traditional and in more abstract styles.
-OSA is no longer considered a “society” but a “community” with the mission to promote the visual arts throughout the diverse communities of the region.
+OSA is more than a "society, we are a “community” with the mission to promote the visual arts throughout the diverse communities of the region.

 Classes and workshops are now offered both online and in-person to artists of all levels of ability.
 The Gallery has a new show every month with the intention of helping artists, both members and non-members, to get their work before the public.
 OSA’s board of directors is a group of hands-on volunteers, much like the Society’s founders.
 A great deal of the maintenance of the building and the garden are taken care of by these volunteers.
 The true spirit on which OSA was founded is as alive today as it was in 1926.
 Thank you.